AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - `abstract` classes: A class that is meant to be a Base class to other classes, and not be instantiated from (but can be inherited from).
 - Normal or Concrete `clases` may have virtual methods.
 - `sealed` classes: prevents other classes from inheriting from it.

+  - Unless you consciously design a class with the intention of using it as a base class, it’s extremely unlikely that it will function well as a base class.
+With C#, you can use the `sealed` keyword to prevent a classfrom being used as a base class if you decide that it should not be.

+    ```csharp
+    sealed class Horse : GrazingMammal, ILandBound
+    {
+      // ...
+    }
+    ```

+  - If any class attempts to use `Horse` as a base class, a compile-time error will be generated.

+  - Note that a sealed class cannot declare any `virtual` methods (bacause `virtual` methods need an implementation in derived class) and that an `abstract` class cannot be sealed (`abstract` classes are meant to be derived from).

 - `static` classes:

   - class that cannot be instantiated, nor can be inherited from (hence they cannot be `Base` Class to other classes).